Public Works FAQ

 Yes please.
 We place ’no parking’ signs 72-hour before construction begins in a work zone.
 Note the date construction starts on the ‘no parking’ sign and please be sure to move your car by that date.

 Can I get an encroachment permit?

 Yes.
 Encroachment permits will be issued for all projects in the public right of way.
-Please complete the Encroachment Permit Application below, including the permit computation worksheet, and return it to us by email.
+Please follow the process itemized below.

 - Your insurance certificate